We then up the ante with Poke Volume II, unleashing more

 500 percussion sounds and 800 melodic samples.
 This CD-ROM contains 16-bit linear mono or stereo

-AIFF files samples at 44.1kHz for use in any Macintosh-based digital audio system, such as bias Deck,
+AIFF files samples at 44.1kHz for use in any digital audio workstation.

 Thrill to the sounds of rack torture, fake animals, Oakland Jail ambience, interstellar kitchen noises,

 throbbing machines and weird gloomster dialog.